Faihyaa/FnF-NatSysProject/OS-GroupProject.md

 ***Questions:***

 1. What is default OS used to run the virtual environment for codespaces.***(1 mark)***.
-   - Ubuntu.
+   ***- Ubuntu***.

 2. What are the two options of RAM, disk and vcpu configuration you can have in running codespaces . ***(1 mark)***.
-   - 4 cores, 8 GB RAM, and 32 GB disk
+   **- 4 cores, 8 GB RAM, and 32 GB disk**
-   - 8 cores, 16 GB RAM, and 64 GB disk
+   **- 8 cores, 16 GB RAM, and 64 GB disk**

-3. Why must we commit and sync our current work on source control? ***(1 mark)***
-   - Make sure that every modification is backed up so that it may be restored in the event of a data loss or local difficulty.
+3. Why must we commit and sync our current work on source control? ***(1 mark)*** **- Make sure that every modification is backed up so that it may be restored in the event of a data loss or local difficulty.**
-   - Provide everyone on the team access to the most recent versions to promote seamless integration and reduce disagreement and foster cooperation.
+   **- Provide everyone on the team access to the most recent versions to promote seamless integration and reduce disagreement and foster cooperation.**

 ## Exploring the Terminal